School Mates (The Ren & Stimpy Show): Production

-"School Mates" was produced for the series' fourth season and aired during a Nickelodeon-"commissioned" fifth season.
-It was storyboarded at Character Builders in Ohio, a less costly alternative to most animation studios by Brian Smith to save costs.
+"School Mates" was initially produced for the series' fourth season and aired during a Nickelodeon-"commissioned" fifth season.
+It was storyboarded at Character Builders in Ohio, a less costly alternative to most animation studios by Brian Smith to save costs, which became one of the many criticisms of the Games-era episodes.
 Mark Marren produced the storyboards; due to his work frequently being revised by senior crew members like Bob Camp, he opted to be credited under the pseudonym Kirk Field.
-It was originally planned to be directed by Ron Hughart, but the responsibility had passed to Marren after Jim Gomez wrote the episode.
+It was originally planned to be directed by Ron Hughart, who would later go on to direct select episodes of Futurama and become supervising director for American Dad!, but the responsibility had passed to Marren after Jim Gomez wrote the episode.

 Reception

 American journalist Thad Komorowski gave the episode three out of five stars, noting it to be Marren's best episode as it had the assistance of Gomez' strong story.